Yigal/courses-stats-part-2/chapter1.md

 ![Adding two dice](https://assets.datacamp.com/production/repositories/5515/datasets/7ea5ff962c69dcf1c150edeefb18b0be9b66ca75/two_dice.png)

-Out of 36 possible results, there is only one that gives a sum of two ($1+1$) and only one that gives a sum of twelve ($6+6$).
-However, there are six possibilities for seven ($1+6, 2+5, ... , 6+1$).
+Out of 36 possible results, there is only one that gives a sum of two (1+1) and only one that gives a sum of twelve (6+6).
+However, there are six possibilities for seven (1+6 all through 6+1).

-If we add three dice, we get this graph:
+If we add three dice, the effect is even more pronounced.
+We get this graph:

 ![Adding three dice](https://assets.datacamp.com/production/repositories/5515/datasets/91de587281abb23156c84c55fc4c34449c56c927/three_dice.png)

-Use Python to calculate the chance that when you throw four dice you'll get a value of ten or less.
+Use Python to figure out the chance the chance that when you throw four dice you'll get a value of ten or less.

 `@possible_answers`
+- 0.2
-- [Correct answer 1]
+- [0.3]
-- Wrong answer 2
+- 0.4
-- Wrong answer 3
+- 0.5

 `@hint`
 * You can simulate throwing a single die with `random.choice(range(1,6))`